polyfy/polylith/doc/commands.md

     The solution is to remove the component from the development project and define the paths for each component in separate profiles (including test paths).

+  Error 109 - Invalid test runner configuration for some projects.
+    The value of the optional :create-test-runner key under [:test] or [:projects "some-project-name" :test] in workspace.edn must be either nil, :default, or a fully qualified symbol referring to a function on the poly tool's classpath, which can take a single argument and must return an instance of polylith.clj.core.test-runner-contract.interface/TestRunner.

   Warning 201 - Mismatching parameter lists in function or macro.
     Triggered if a function or macro is defined in the interface for a component